 Descended from Don the Beachcomber and Trader Vic’s, Tiki dining mushroomed in popularity in the 1960s after gathering additional momentum when Hawaii became America’s 50th state.
 It was dining as spectacle, featuring exotic decorations, flaming entrees and fantastical rum-based drinks served in fanciful mugs embellished with tropical fruits and swizzle sticks.

 The public became enamoured with Tiki, donning Hawaiian print shirts and applying Polynesian motifs to commercial establishments, apartment buildings and interior décor.
 Disneyland opened the Enchanted Tiki Room.
-Satellite imagery that began adorning modernist buildings in the post-Sputnik fifties increasingly had to make way for carved Tiki gods in addition to two other newcomers: oversize chess figurines and large coach lamps.
+Satellite imagery that began adorning modernist buildings in the post-Sputnik fifties increasingly had to make way for carved Tiki gods in addition to two other newcomers: oversize chess figurines and outsized coach lamps.

 Pop Art began displacing Abstract Expressionism in leading galleries.
 Appropriating imagery from advertising and popular culture, Pop was perfectly suited to the new decade of consumerism.